 Media Contact: Steve Conroy, (626) 302-2255

-Edison’s Efforts at Managing the Wildfire Threat in California
+Edison’s Efforts to Manage the Wildfire Threat in California

 Safety is the company’s top priority and a core value for SCE.
-Its employees work vigilantly year-round to strengthen the electric system and protect the public and SCE’s employees against a variety of natural and man-made threats.
-SCE has long taken substantial steps to reduce the risk of wildfires in its service territory and continue to look for ways to enhance its operational practices and infrastructure.
+SCE’s employees work vigilantly year-round to strengthen the electric system and protect the public and employees against a variety of natural and man-made threats.
+SCE has long taken substantial steps to reduce the risk of wildfires across its service territory and continues to look for ways to enhance operational practices and infrastructure.
 SCE employs design and construction standards, vegetation management practices and other operational practices to mitigate wildfire risk and has collaborative partnerships with fire agencies to maintain fire safety.